rickyclegg/BigNightOut/README.md

 A vanilla js application to show off to Timeout.

 ### Timings
 To be honest I've run out of time.
-I got carries away with writing tests and didn't get it all done.
+I got carries away with writing tests and didn't get all the integration ones done.
-Then enjoyed it so much, I carried on refactoring to make it better.
+I enjoyed it so much, I carried on refactoring to make it better.

 ### My Choices
 I started out on the wrong foot with `yo webapp` as I thought that would get me going fast!
 This was probably wrong, but a lesson well learnt.